developer-73/ajv-peerdep-issue/README.md

 **Description:**

-This repo shows a problem with how npm@8.19.4 hoists dependencies while ignoring peer dependencies
+This repo shows a problem with how npm@8.19.4 hoists dependencies while ignoring peer dependencies (--legacy-peer-deps) during npm install

 	 I am using following devDependencies ::